 It's 9:17 p.m. on a Tuesday and you just realized there's no milk or eggs for the kids' breakfast tomorrow morning, and there's no bread for their school lunches.
 And if you're honest with yourself, that half-finished roll of toilet paper might not make it through the night.
 It's time to hit the store.

 Now, you've got a choice to make.
 The nearest grocery store is 25 minutes away and the Walmart is even further.
 Driving to either one at this hour means you won't be home and in bed until 11.
-But what about that new dollar store they opened up down the street?
-Do they even have food at those things?
-If they do, you could get this shopping trip wrapped up in 25 minutes.
+But what about that new dollar store that opened down the street?
+Does it even have food?
+If it does, you could get this shopping trip wrapped up in 25 minutes.

-So you decide the dollar store is best option, and inside, you're surprised at the selection.
+So, you decide the dollar store is best option, and inside, you're surprised at the selection.
 It's tiny and packed to the gills, and there is actually some food.
-You don't recognize the brands and you feel a little funny buying eight 16-oz bottles (473 milliliters) of milk, but each one is only a dollar.
+You don't recognize the brands and you feel a little funny buying eight 16-oz bottles (473 milliliters) of milk, but each one is only $1.
 On your way to the toilet paper aisle, you pass a toy section and bedsheets and greeting cards, which is useful because your mom's birthday was yesterday.

 There's only one checkout person working, so the wait is a little long — looks like half your neighbors are in here — but the total bill is less than $30 and you're back home before 10 p.m.

 Welcome to the dollar store economy.
-Dollar stores exploded during the Great Recession and continued to expand during the recovery.
-There are now more than 30,000 dollar stores in the United States.
+Dollar stores exploded during the Great Recession and have continued to do well during the COVID-19 pandemic and the current inflationary period.
+There are now more than 34,000 dollar stores in the United States.
 That's more locations than Walmart, Walgreens, CVS, Costco, Kroger and Home Depot combined.
 Once widely criticized as retail vultures preying on rural and urban poor living in food deserts, dollar stores now boast a more mixed-income clientele, including well-heeled millennials.

 But why has the dollar store model been so successful?
 And how does a company even make money selling things for so cheap?